 |Sept 30||Debentures Debt||$329,270|||

-This was only meant to be a short article, but as we looked more into debentures and their flow through the trial balance in the financial statements, the words and tables kept growing.
+This was only meant to be a short article, but as we looked more into debentures and their flow through the trial balance into the financial statements, the words and tables kept growing.

-We trust this article has helped you with a better understanding of debentures and the journal entries involved in their issuing and maturity.
-As always we welcome your comments and feedback.
+We trust this article has helped you better understand debentures and the journal entries involved in their issuing and maturity.
+As always, we welcome your comments and feedback.